nixarchie/Dots/README.md

   - install_pkgs.sh

-  - stow_configs.sh
+  - symlink.sh

   - setup_shell.sh

-  - install_flatpak.sh
+  - install_flatpak.sh ( Can be ignored)

 - For multi-user setups (like Nix), packages may need to be installed per-user.

-- Scripts are to be run one at a time through bootstrap.sh.
-If the user wishes he may run them manually **but** it is not recommanded as it will break some things.
+- Scripts are to be run one at a time through install.sh.

 - **The user is expected to backup important files beforehand**.

 - The files present inside `home/shellconf/` should be edited according to the user's liking, containing `alias`, `functions` and other things to the users liking as they as automatically sourced at every new instance.

-- The hyprland dots are incomplete and not fully functunal, if you wish to use the same setup as me, use this <a href="https://https://ii.clsty.link/en/">setup</a> by <a href="https://github.com/end-4">end-4</a>
+- The hyprland dots are incomplete and not fully functunal and are thus removed, if you wish to use the same setup as me, use this <a href="https://https://ii.clsty.link/en/">setup</a> by <a href="https://github.com/end-4">end-4</a>

 - The scripts are currently focused on Arch, as it is what the creator (me) used to create them.